 If you have been approved and all requirements have been met, you will be issued with your insurance policy, booking confirmation wording and logos.
 If you have applied for an ATOL, you will also receive your ATOL number and logo which can be used on your website and marketing materials.

 Are there any limits to how many bookings I can take?

-Members who hold a Travel Vault ATOL may apply to take bookings up to £5m turnover per year.
+Travel Vault ATOL holders may apply to take bookings up to £5m turnover per year.
 There are no limits on the number of non-air holidays you can sell.

-Am I guaranteed to be granted membership of The Travel Vault?
+Am I guaranteed to be offered an insurance policy??

-Membership is subject to a full assessment by The Travel Vault and its insurers.
+Your application will be subject to a full assessment by The Travel Vault and its insurers.
 We look at each application on a case by case basis and our assessment includes but is not limited to the business strategy, financial strength and the key personnel involved.
-There is no guarantee that membership will be granted and it is at Travel Vault’s full discretion.
+There is no guarantee that a policy will be offered and it is at Travel Vault and the insurer’s full discretion.